python/cpython/Doc/library/ctypes.rst

 .. function:: WinError(code=None, descr=None)

-   This function is probably the worst-named thing in ``ctypes``.
-It creates an instance of :exc:`OSError`.
-If *code* is not specified, :func:`GetLastError` is called to determine the error code.
+   Creates an instance of :exc:`OSError`.
+If *code* is not specified, ``GetLastError`` is called to determine the error code.
 If *descr* is not specified, :func:`FormatError` is called to get a textual description of the error.

    .. availability:: Windows